sealvault/sealvault/website/src/dev-docs/design/one-dapp-per-key.md

 The One-Dapp-per-Key (1DK) model is a novel isolation mechanism for Web3 clients.
-As the name suggests, in the 1DK model **one key is only allowed to approve transactions for one dapp.** This isolation [prevents](./attack-tree.md#phishing-and-social-engineering) phishing attacks with fraudulent dapps and [mitigates](./attack-tree.md#compromised-dapp) damage from compromised dapps by denying them access to data from other dapps.
+As the name suggests, in the 1DK model **one key is only allowed to approve transactions for one dapp** without restrictions.
+This isolation [prevents](./attack-tree.md#phishing-and-social-engineering) phishing attacks with fraudulent dapps and [mitigates](./attack-tree.md#compromised-dapp) damage from compromised dapps by denying them access to data from other dapps.
 As an